 Establish and articulate the broad direction and vision of the school within the school's community

 - Develop and monitor the school Strategic Plan

 Approve the annual budget and monitor expenditure

 College Council nominations are called for in February each year, and where nominations exceed available places, an election held in March.

-The College Council President for 2017 is Damian Schulz.
+The College Council President for 2019 is David Green.

 Please find attached the following documents:

 - Schedule 5A: Self-nomination Form for Parent Member Category

 - Schedule 5B: Nomination Form for Parent Member Category